Diffusion Cocktail: Mixing Domain-Specific Diffusion Models for Diversified Image Generations: Comparison of Different Inversion Models

 One natural variant of Ditail style transfer is to invert a source image with non-original DMs.
-In this section, we perform both qualitative and quantitative investigations on the pros and cons of such a variant.
-As shown in Tab.~\ref{tab:sm_inversion_generated}, performing inversion with the target DM enhances structure preservation but degrades image fidelity and style.
+We perform both qualitative and quantitative investigations on the pros and cons of the variants.
+In general, performing inversion with the target DM enhances structure preservation but degrades image fidelity and style.
 Some qualitative results are presented in Fig.~\ref{fig:sm_inv_compare}.
-The first row demonstrates a failure case of inverting with source DM.
-This happens rarely when the source DM possesses a strong style, yet the target DM fails to denoise the strongly stylized latents properly and causes a collapse of content and structure.
+The first row demonstrates a rare failure case of inverting with source DM.
+This happens when the source DM possesses a strong style, yet the target DM fails to denoise the strongly stylized latents properly and leads to a collapse of content and structure.
 In such cases, inverting with target DMs can give better results.
 However, this also inevitably degrades the stylizing capability.
-As shown in the second and third rows, though inverting with the target DM ensures better structure preservation, this also leads to less stylized output.
-For real images, the quantitative results in Tab.~\ref{tab:sm_inversion_real} show similar patterns.
-Note that there is no source DM for real-world images, but its distribution can be best simulated by photo-realistic DMs, allowing more flexibility in the structure and thus resulting in more stylized output.
+As shown in the second and third rows, inverting with the target DM preserves the content, but also results in less stylized output.

-As an additional reference, we also attach the noisy latents inverted with different DMs in Fig.~\ref{fig:sm_gen_inv_model_latent}.
-We can observe that the noisy latents do exhibit some style-specific patterns.
-For example, the latents inverted with the Abstract DM are less colorful than the others.
-This is actually opposed to the patterns we observed from the output images, as inverting with the target DM does make the latents more ``stylized".
-Nevertheless, we hypothesize that target DMs tend to exhibit less capability of modifying the structure produced by other DMs, which may potentially lead to a better-preserved structure and a weakened style.
+For real images, the quantitative results in Tab.~\ref{tab:sm_inversion_real} demonstrates the trade-off between structure and style.
+We can see that performing inversion with the target DM tend to enhance structure preservation but degrades the stylization performance.
+Given that there is no source DM for real-world images, its image distribution can be better approximated by photo-realistic DMs, allowing more flexibility in the structure and thus resulting in better stylized output.
+We also compare the qualitative results of using photo-realistic (Realistic Vision) or generic (Stable Diffusion 1.5) DMs in Fig.~\ref{fig:inversion_comp} for inversion, where the differences are not significant.
+By default, we use photo-realistic DMs for real-world images as it is further fine-tuned on this domain.